callumflack/callum-flack-design/example/pages/_posts/the-paradigm-shift-in-website-publishing.md

 [JAMstack is an acronym (Javascript, APIs and Markup)](https://jamstack.org/) that symbolises an approach to building websites where each part of your website publishing system—interface building, content and services management, and hosting—is treated as a separate concern.
 These concerns are then integrated together within a web development workflow so that you can create your own customised ["technology stack"](https://mixpanel.com/topics/what-is-a-technology-stack/).
 Because each concern is isolated, it allows free choice of the best tool available for that concern within the context of your business requirements.

-_In contrast to allowing a web publishing platform to determine the quality of your web publishing workflow based on their priorities and subsequent slow-moving feature set, the JAMstack method gives you the freedom to create a flexible, customised technology stack that exactly suits your needs_.
+In contrast to allowing a web publishing platform to determine the quality of your web publishing workflow based on their priorities and subsequent slow-moving feature set, the JAMstack method gives you the freedom to create a flexible, customised technology stack that exactly suits your needs.

 ### Building the front-end with Javascript

-Beginning in 2013 with Facebook's [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) 9 months later, _Reactive Javascript libraries have proven to be a faster, more performant and highly flexible method for building your user interface (UI)._ More than just handling templating, they efficiently manage interface "state"—how the UI reacts to interactions—to make code more predictable and easier to debug.
+Beginning in 2013 with Facebook's [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) 9 months later, Reactive Javascript libraries have proven to be a faster, more performant and highly flexible method for building your user interface (UI).
+More than just handling templating, they efficiently manage interface "state"—how the UI reacts to interactions—to make code more predictable and easier to debug.
 They are now regarded as the go-to method for building performant interfaces, and you can easily hire programmers for them because of their [dominance within the programming language market.](https://insights.stackoverflow.com/survey/2018#technology-frameworks-libraries-and-tools)

 <!-- approachable, versatile, performant, maintainable, testable -->